tcauth/prometheus-tsdb-dump/README.md

 - `-max-timestamp`: Maximum timestamp of exported samples (unix time in msec)
 - `-dump-index`: Dump block index information.
 The block path can point to a local directory or an `s3://` location.
+- `-aws-profile`: AWS profile to use when accessing S3 for `-dump-index`

 ## Output Formats